cloudfoundry/docs-bosh/content/cli-v2-install.md

 ### Windows

-The `create-env` and `destroy-env` commands are not yet supported on Windows.
-Feel free to give it a try (and let us know if you have feedback), but we would recommend using a Linux-based virtual machine to run those commands instead.
+The `create-env` and `destroy-env` commands are not yet supported on native Windows.
+Feel free to give it a try (and let us know if you have feedback), but we would recommend levering the Windows Subsystem for Linux if you need to run either command.

 ### Other